-The Student Learning Hub at UBC’s Okanagan campus provides free subject tutoring five days a week!
+The Student Learning Hub at UBC’s Okanagan campus provides free tutoring five days a week!
 Join us and develop your confidence, independence, and proficiency as you pursue success in your courses.
-We offer one-on-one tutoring sessions that support a broad range of subjects, including:
+We are currently offering tutoring services virtually and in person.
+Please refer to the schedule below for more details.
+Our tutoring supports a broad range of subjects, including:

 - Applied Science (APSC)

 - Chemistry (CHEM)